-In 2013 Natural Roots begins its sixteenth season here at the farm in Conway.
+In 2015 Natural Roots begins its eighteenth season here at the farm in Conway.
 We are a diversified small family farm.
 At present we have about 7 acres under cultivation in either mixed vegetables, berries, and herbs, or green manure and forage crops.
 Our produce is marketed exclusively through our CSA of about 200 families, with surplus donated to local people in need.
 We also keep a flock of chickens year-round for egg production and raise two batches of meatbirds for farm use, as well as two to four hogs at a time to turn compost and for pork.
 We and our workhorses are the only source of power for all of the fieldwork.

 Workdays are a very full and rewarding 5 and 1/2 days per week.
 Basic workhorse care, handling, driving, and fieldwork are a major component of the apprenticeship as well as daily animal chores and pasture management.
 We focus on horse nutrition and health, harness fit and care, hoof care, and round pen training.
 Crop maintenance tasks include seeding, weeding, trellising, mulching, harvesting, and washing.
 During the summer we also make all the hay for our horses' feed, which is stored loose in the barn.
 Equipment repair and maintenance are important regular responsibilities.
 Management of our wood-heated greenhouse, soil fertility, extensive cover cropping, weed control, field rotations, and livestock health are important aspects of the apprenticeship as well.
 Simple farm construction and innovative projects abound.
-Food preservation, holistic farm management, and starting a farm business may be part of the experience as well, depending on interest.
+Food preservation, holistic farm management, and starting a farm business may be delved into as well, depending on interest.
 In addition to education on the farm, we encourage participation in the CRAFT program.
 This is a network of area farms which all have apprentices and offer extended learning opportunities through a schedule of rotating on-farm tours and seminars on varied topics.